gongbaodd/gongbaodd.github.io/_docs/2024/12/06/week-48-ECS.md

 # Week 48: ECS

+> The following content will add more description after Jan 17 2025.
+I got some more ideas after I tried Unity DOTS.

 Because I am a web developer, I am more familiar with MVC design pattern.
 I have already heard of ECS design pattern in Game development.
 I decide to implement it in the Digital Graphic and Digital Sound Course work.

 The graphic idea is from [Airspace Defender](https://www.meta.com/en-gb/experiences/airspace-defender/7523170214434197/?srsltid=AfmBOoqRU1rANUexpLi7gnPuKhJrlrwnxUr5mEepMZagoInHAm6Uj7RC).
 Originally I want to make a webXR one using [p5xr](https://p5xr.org/).
 But it looks the project is not maintained for a long time.
 So I decide not to invest time on it this time.